acoppes/acoppes/site/_drafts/tdd-games.markdown

 <span>It shows the teleport feature.</span>
 </div>

 At some point I decided to add an level design element to redirect the kunai.
-My idea for the test sequence is something like this: the fire button is pressed, a kunai is fired to hit the redirect element and when it hits it, it is redirected up.
+My idea for the test sequence is something like this: the fire button is pressed, a kunai is fired to hit the redirect element and after it hits it, it is moving up.

 ## Setting up the context